Klenke Quartet: History

 The quartet was founded in 1991 at the Hochschule für Musik Franz Liszt, Weimar.
 Since then, the line-up has remained unchanged.
-The four members live in Berlin and Thuringia.
+The four members are: Annegret Klenke – Violin, Beate Hartmann – Violin, Yvonne Uhlemann – Viola and Ruth Kaltenhäuser – Violoncello.
+They live in Berlin and Thuringia.
 Their debut took place in 1994, and the quartet received support from mentors such as Norbert Brainin (Amadeus Quartet), Ulrich Beetz (Abegg Trio), Harald Schoneweg (Cherubini Quartet) and Sándor Devich (Bartók Quartet).
 The ensemble was supported by the Deutscher Musikrat and the Deutsche Stiftung Musikleben.

 The ensemble has performed at festivals including the MDR Musiksommer, the Festspiele Mecklenburg-Vorpommern, the Harzburger Musiktage, the Walkenrieder Kreuzgangkonzerte and accompanied the then Federal President Johannes Rau to South America in 2003.
 Concerts took the quartet to Iran, Japan and the Netherlands in 2018.

 From the beginning, the quartet sought collaboration with fellow musicians.
 Partners included Martin Stadtfeld, Matthias Kirschnereit, Jascha Nemtsov, Kolja Lessing, Alexander Bader, Nicola Jürgensen, Alexej Gerassimez as well as the Auryn Quartet and the Vogler Quartet.
 The members of the Cherubini Quartet Harald Schoneweg and Klaus Kämper completed the Klenke Quartet on the CD recording of Tchaikovsky String Sextet Souvenir de Florence.
 Harald Schoneweg (viola) also participated in the recording of Mozart's string quintets.

 Of the CD recordings, the Haydn recording The Seven Last Words of Christ was awarded the "Choc de la musique" by Le Monde de la musique.
 The most recent Schubert CD, released in the Movimentos Edition, received the "Supersonic Award" from the Luxembourg magazine PIZZICATO in 2015.
 The Midem Classical Award of the Music Fair in Cannes was awarded in 2007 for another CD recording with string quartets by Mozart.
 The Harenberg Verlag Kulturführer Kammermusik 2008 recommends the Klenke Quartett's recordings as reference recordings for some of these quartets.

 The quartet's repertoire also includes works for string quartet and orchestra by Arnold Schoenberg and Matthew Hindson.
 The European premiere of Hindson's concerto The Rave and the Nightingale was given by the Klenke Quartet in 2008 in Jena.